dmfay/massive-js/docs/queries.md

 ## findOne

 `findOne` is a convenient alias for `find` with `options.single` set.
 An options object may still be passed.
+It returns an object corresponding to the first resulting record, or `null` if no records match the criteria.

 ```javascript
 db.tests.findOne({